✓ Updated March 2026

 Essential Travel Tips

 Don't leave Jamaica without trying authentic jerk chicken or pork from a roadside stand, especially in areas like Boston Bay.
-Look for the smoke and the long lines – that's usually a good sign!
-Wash it down with a cold Red Stripe beer or a refreshing glass of fresh coconut water straight from the shell.
+Look for the smoke and the crowds – that's where the best flavor is!
+Also, be adventurous and try a 'patties' from a local bakery for a quick and delicious snack.

-While Jamaica is generally safe for tourists, it's wise to be aware of your surroundings, especially in crowded areas or at night.
-Avoid displaying expensive jewelry or large amounts of cash, and stick to well-lit, populated areas.
-If you're unsure about a neighborhood, ask your hotel or a trusted local for advice.
+While Jamaica is generally safe for tourists, it's wise to be aware of your surroundings, especially in less populated areas or at night.
+Avoid displaying expensive jewelry or large amounts of cash, and stick to well-lit, tourist-frequented areas after dark.
+If you're unsure about a neighborhood, ask your hotel or a trusted local.

-Pack light, breathable clothing like cotton and linen, as it gets hot and humid.
-Don't forget swimwear, a hat, sunglasses, and plenty of high-SPF sunscreen – the Caribbean sun is intense!
-Insect repellent is also a must, especially for evenings.
+Pack light, breathable clothing like cotton and linen, and definitely bring swimwear, sunscreen, and a hat – the sun is intense!
+A reusable water bottle is also a great idea to stay hydrated and reduce plastic waste, and consider packing insect repellent, especially for evenings.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.